 Terrain Movement (Su)

 Starting at 4th level, a geomancer can use the following movement powers which allows the geomancer to harness the power of the elements to traverse terrains easily.
 Each movement power can be used as a swift action, and lasts for a duration of 1 round per geomancer level.
 The geomancer can use this ability a number of times per day equal to 3 + her Wisdom’s modifier.

 - Burrow: A geomancer can tunnel through dirt, but not through rock.
 A geomancer cannot charge or run while burrowing.
-Geomancers can burrow at a speed of 10 ft. per four geomancer levels after 4th.
+Geomancers can burrow at a speed of 10 feet + 10 feet per four geomancer levels after 4th.

 - Climb: A geomancer has a +8 racial bonus on all Climb checks.
 The geomancer must make a Climb check to climb any wall or slope with a DC of more than 0, but he can always choose to take 10, even if rushed or threatened while climbing.
 The geomancer climbs at the given speed while climbing.
 If he chooses an accelerated climb, he moves at double the given climb speed and makes a single Climb check at a –5 penalty.
 A geomancer cannot run while climbing.
 He retains his Dexterity bonus to Armor Class (if any) while climbing, and opponents get no special bonus on their attacks against a geomancer.
-Geomancers can climb at a speed of 10 ft. per four geomancer levels after 4th.
+Geomancers can climb at a speed of 10 feet + 10 feet per four geomancer levels after 4th.

 - Float: A geomancer can traverse any terrain that would normally impede movement (water, lava, ice, etc.) without any problems.
-A geomancer floats 5 ft. off the ground and gently floats downward if off the ground more than 5 ft.
+A geomancer floats 5 feet off the ground and gently floats downward if off the ground more than 5 feet.
 Geomancers moves at half his own base land speed while floating.

 - Fly: A geomancer can move through the air at the indicated speed if carrying no more than a light load.
-Geomancers has a +8 racial bonus on all Fly checks and can fly (perfect) at a speed of 20 ft. per four geomancer levels after 4th.
+Geomancers has a +8 racial bonus on all Fly checks and can fly (perfect) at a speed of 20 feet + 20 feet per four geomancer levels after 4th.